JohnCallingham/ESP32WiFiGC/README.md

 lib_deps = https://github.com/JohnCallingham/ESP32WiFiGC.git

 The file ESP32WiFiGC_V2.h is a replacement for the file WiFiGC.h in the OpenLCB_Single_Thread library and has these main differences;-
-- the WiFimanager code has been removed and instead uses the LCC_CONFIGURATION component to determine which WiFi network to connect to.
+- the WiFiManager code has been removed and instead uses the LCC_CONFIGURATION component to determine which WiFi network to connect to.
 - all of the WiFi connection will take place to the main program loop so that disconnection and reconnection can be handled there.